 From time to time it may be necessary to increase the Lot Size for a contract.
 In this situation orders and positions may be rounded down to the nearest Lot Size, meaning that the “odd lot” portion of the position will be closed out.

 A Bid is a standing order where the trader wishes to buy a contract at a specified price and quantity.
 An Ask is a standing order where the trader wishes to sell a contract at a specified price and quantity.

-BitMEX has an anchor market maker who continuously quotes large sizes on contracts that BitMEX offers.
+BitMEX engages with designated market makers who quote on contracts that BitMEX offers.
 No special privileges are given to any of the market makers.

 Yes, BitMEX offers leverage on all of its products.